Static and Dynamic VLAN Membership Explained

 Dynamic VLAN membership works on a server-client model.
 In this model, a policy server called the VLAN membership policy server (VMPS) saves VLAN mapping information.
 VLAN mapping information contains VLAN IDs and MAC addresses of end devices.

-The following image shows a simple network.
-It uses dynamic VLAN membership.
+The following image shows a network that uses dynamic VLAN membership.

-- It removes configured VLAN on port-2 as soon as you remove the connected device.
+- It removes the configured VLAN on port-2 as soon as you remove the connected device.

-- When you attach PC2 to port-3, it sends the PC2's MAC address to the VMPS switch.
+- When you attach PC2 to port 3, it sends PC2's MAC address to the VMPS switch.

 - The VLAN client switch assigns the received VLAN ID to port-3.